aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/axes/X-axis-vs-category-axis/_index.md

 ---

 ## **Possible Usage Scenarios**
 There are different types of X axes.
-While the Y axis is a Value type axis, the X axis can be a Category type axis or a Value type axis.
+While the Y axis is a Value‑type axis, the X axis can be a Category‑type axis or a Value‑type axis.
 Using a Value axis, the data is treated as continuously varying numerical data, and the marker is placed at a point along the axis which varies according to its numerical value.
-Using a Category axis, the data is treated as a sequence of non-numerical text labels, and the marker is placed at a point along the axis according to its position in the sequence.
-The sample below illustrates the difference between Value and Category Axes.
+Using a Category axis, the data is treated as a sequence of non‑numerical text labels, and the marker is placed at a point along the axis according to its position in the sequence.
+The sample below illustrates the difference between Value and Category axes.

 Our sample data is shown in the [sample Table file](sample.png) below.
-The first column contains our X axis data, which can be treated as Categories or as Values.
+The first column contains our X axis data, which can be treated as categories or as values.
 Note that the numbers are not equally spaced, nor do they even appear in numerical order.

 ![todo:image_alt_text](sample.png)

-## **Handle X and Category axis like Microsoft Excel**
+## **Handle X and Category Axes like Microsoft Excel**
-We will display this data on two types of chart, the first chart is XY (Scatter) chart X as Value Axis, the second chart is line chart X as Category Axis.
+We will display this data on two types of charts: the first chart is an XY (Scatter) chart with X as a Value axis, and the second chart is a line chart with X as a Category axis.

 ![todo:image_alt_text](compare.png)

 ## **Sample Code**
 ```javascript
 const path = require("path");